 3. How much verifiable experience do you have?
 What type was it, OTR, regional, local?

 With this question, you’ll get a better understanding of the applicant’s capabilities based on their previous experience.

 4. Do you have any additional credentials?

 This question will give you an understanding of the interviewee’s previous work history as well as indicate how committed they are to the industry.

 There may be times when a good applicant does not have a perfect record, you’ll want to pay attention to how they respond.
 The truth will come out in the background check, but take note about if and how they take accountability and whether or not they are transparent about their standing.

 When preparing to interview driver candidates, each of the above questions is designed to help you to determine whether or not an applicant is qualified.
 Remember to add any additional questions that will help you decide if they meet your specific requirements and are a good fit for your fleet.

-At Work4 , we specialize in providing you with the resources you need to grow your fleet.
+At Work4, we specialize in providing you with the resources you need to grow your fleet.
 From CDL driver staffing to effective driver recruitment and job post advertising we have the HR tools you need to keep your trucks on the road.
-Connect with us today to take the next step in growing or scaling your fleet or click below to get a free trial of our proprietary candidate lead generation system.
+Connect with us today to take the next step in growing or scaling your fleet.